scala-ide/scalariform/README.rst

   scalariform [options] [files...]

   Options:
     --help, -h                      Show help
     --inPlace, -i                   Replace the input file(s) in place with a formatted version.
     --test, -t                      Check the input(s) to see if they are correctly formatted, return a non-zero error code if not.
-    --verbose -v     Verbose output
+    --fileList=<path>, -l=<path>    Read the list of input file(s) from a text file (one per line) --verbose -v                    Verbose output

   Preferences:
     [+|-]alignParameters                Enable/disable Align parameters on different lines in the same column